-Todd M. Sechrist, age 46, Senior Vice President-Americas.
-Mr. Sechrist has served as our Senior Vice President-Americas since June 2010.
-From June 2005 until June 2010, Mr. Sechrist was our Vice President-Reserve Power Sales & Service for the Americas.
+Todd M. Sechrist, age 48, President - Americas.
+Mr. Sechrist has served as our President - Americas since September 2012.
+Mr. Sechrist served as our Senior Vice President - Americas from June 2010 through August 2012, and was our Vice President - Reserve Power Sales & Service for the Americas from June 2005 through June 2010.
 Mr. Sechrist joined the Company in 1993, and served in various sales and marketing capacities in both the reserve and motive power businesses.
 Mr. Sechrist received his Master of Business Administration degree in Finance from St. Joseph's University and his Bachelor of Science degree in Finance from Pennsylvania State University.